chiroptical/declarative-programming-streams/README.md

-# Functional Programming on Twitch
+# Declarative Programming on Twitch

-A list of active functional programmers on Twitch:
+A list of active declarative programmers on Twitch:

 - [chiroptical](https://twitch.tv/chiroptical):
   - Speaking: EN